anasAloklah/Safe-Face-Distance/README.md

 # Safe-Face-Distance
-is project for make safe dictance between the screen
+is a project to make a safe distance between the laptop screen and child's face for save his eyes.